Indos in colonial history: 19th century

-French and British interregnum (1806-1816)
+French and British interregnum (1806–1816)

 A few years into formal colonisation of the East Indies, in Europe the Dutch Republic was occupied by the French forces of Napoleon.
 This resulted in an influx of French settlers in the East Indies.
 Notwithstanding the fact that the Dutch government went into exile in England and formally ceded its colonial possessions to Great Britain, the pro-French Governor General of Java Jan Willem Janssens, resisted a British invasion force in 1811 until forced to surrender.
 He was replaced by the British Governor Raffles, who later founded the city of Singapore.
 The 10 years of the French-British interregnum (1806–1816) saw an influx of British settlers in the East Indies.
 To this day one can still find many French and British family names in the Indo community.

 At the time the British took over governmental responsibilities of the Dutch East Indies, the European segment of society was still strongly Eurasian in nature.
-Even most Dutch governor-generals had married into matriarchal Indo clans and the European segment of society was in fact dominated by Indo culture.
-The polygot society he encountered spoke Malay, Portugis and other creole languages, as its first language and Dutch or other European languages only as a second or third language.
-The arts and crafts patronized by the Indo elite were usually indigenous e.g. gamelan, batik, various court dances, etc. Women's clothing was often indistinguishable from indigenous fancy dress and many practices were rooted in ancient indigenous court culture.
+Even most Dutch governors-general had married into matriarchal Indo clans and the European segment of society was in fact dominated by Indo culture.
+The polyglot society he encountered spoke Malay, Portugis and other creole languages, as its first language and Dutch or other European languages only as a second or third language.
+The arts and crafts patronised by the Indo elite were usually indigenous, e.g. gamelan, batik, various court dances, etc. Women's clothing was often indistinguishable from indigenous fancy dress and many practices were rooted in ancient indigenous court culture.

-Intending to modernize the colony Raffles, a keen anthropologist and progressive administrator, attempted to westernize the character of the Dutch, Indo and Indigenous colonial elite alike.
+Intending to modernise the colony Raffles, a keen anthropologist and progressive administrator, attempted to westernise the character of the Dutch, Indo and Indigenous colonial elite alike.
 He was the first European governor to establish western style schooling and institutions and by show of example attempted to introduce western values and morals.

-This first all encompassing attack on the existing Indo character of European society also revealed its political and cultural strength and the British were in the end unable to drastically change it.
+This first all-encompassing attack on the existing Indo character of European society also revealed its political and cultural strength and the British were in the end unable to drastically change it.
 Only in later decades with the arrival of larger numbers of Dutch expatriates, that included women and families, would Indo dominance be broken.